fly-man-/corrade-11-docker/README.dockerhub.md

 This docker image provides [Corrade](https://grimore.org/secondlife/scripted_agents/corrade), a scripted agent (bot) for SL.
 Note that [Corrade](https://grimore.org/secondlife/scripted_agents/corrade) is free to use but closed-source and proprietary with its [own license](https://grimore.org/licenses/was-pc-od).

-## Startup
+## Quick start

-With the build just created above, run:
+To launch the container, simply run:
 ```
 docker run -d -p54377:54377 --name corrade sysconfig/corrade-11-docker:latest
 ```